Heavy Traffic Queue Length Behaviour in a Switch under Markovian Arrivals: Single Server Queue

 where the last equation follows from (\ref{eq:1}).
-Expand (\ref{eq: one step}) and apply (\ref{eq: 2}), we have
+Expand (\ref{eq: one-step}) and apply (\ref{eq: 2}), we have

-Eq \ref{eq: qe} can be obtained using standard arguments.
-The heavy traffic limit of scaled queue length $\epsilon E \left[Q^t \right]$ is typically obtained by bounding the RHS and then letting $\epsilon \to 0$.
-The main challenge here is bounding the $E \left[2Q^t (A^t-\lambda ) \right]$ term since the queue length and the arrival are correlated due to the Markov modulated arrival process.
+Eq \eqref{eq: qe} can be obtained using standard arguments.
+The heavy-traffic limit of scaled queue length $\epsilon E \left[Q^t \right]$ is typically obtained by bounding the RHS and then letting $\epsilon \to 0$.
+The main challenge here is bounding the $E \left[2Q^t (A^t-\lambda ) \right]$ term since the queue length and the arrival are correlated due to the Markovian arrival process.
 We bound this term by recursively expanding $Q^t$ using (\ref{eq:1}), and using Markov chain mixing result from Lemma \ref{lem: geo}.
 We then obtain the following claim, the proof of which can be found in Appendix \ref{proof Claim 3.2.2}.

 \begin{claim} For any $\epsilon \in (0,\mu)$ and $m \in \mathbb{N}_+$, we have

 \end{claim}

 Note that the claim is true for all $\epsilon$ and $m$.
 Put ${ (\cdot )}^{ (\epsilon )}$ back.
 For a given $\epsilon$, we now pick $m = \left\lfloor \frac{1}{\sqrt{\epsilon}} \right\rfloor$, and take the limit as $\epsilon \to 0$ to get